• Skip to primary navigation

 Green Moong Dal in a ladle on top of the instant pot

-How to serve?
+How to Serve?

 Green Moong Dal with rice topped with a tempering of ghee and cumin seeds

 To make the tempering, in a small pan, heat ghee or oil.
 Add some cumin seeds and finely diced or sliced garlic.
 Cook for about 30 seconds to a minute until the garlic becomes golden in color.
-Then take the pan off heat and add a pinch of red chili powder.
+Then, take the pan off the heat and add a pinch of red chili powder.
 I prefer Kashmiri red chili powder, as it is not spicy.

 Drizzle this tempering over the dal when serving.
 It adds such a beautiful pop of color!